-Post office is one of the oldest organizations in India which started way back during the British era on Oct 1854, initially being focusing only on delivering mail (post) and later started providing array of other financial services i.e., Banking, Insurance & Investments.
+Post office is one of the oldest organizations in India which started way back during the British era in Oct 1854, initially focusing only on delivering mail (post) and later started providing an array of other financial services i.e., Banking, Insurance & Investments.

-|Post Office Savings Account||4%||₹20 & ₹50 (for non cheque)||No limit||Individual including Minors||Exempted Interest up to ₹50,000|
+|Post Office Savings Account||4%||500||No limit||Individuals including Minors||Exempted Interest up to ₹10,000|

-|National Savings Time Deposit Account||First, Second and Third year – 6.90%, and 7.70% thereafter||₹200||No limit||Individual||Section 80C deduction on deposits for 5 Years|
+|National Savings Time Deposit Account||5.5% – 6.7%||1,000 and multiples of 100||No limit||Individuals including minors||Section 80C deduction on deposits for 5 Years|

-|Public Provident Fund Account (PPF)||7.9% p.a.
-(Compounded Annually)||₹500 per financial year||₹1.5 lacs per financial year||Individual||Tax rebate under section 80C for deposits
+|Public Provident Fund Account (PPF)||7.1% p.a.
+(Compounded Annually)||500||Max 1.5 lakh per financial year||Individual and minors||Tax relief available under section 80C for deposits

-|Kisan Vikas Patra Account||7.6% p.a.
-(Compounded Annually)||₹1000||No limit||Individual||Interest is taxable but no tax on the amount received on maturity|
+|Kisan Vikas Patra Account||7.5% p.a.
+(Compounded Annually)||1,000||No limit||Individual and minors||The interest is taxed, but the amount received upon maturity is tax-free|

-National Savings Time Deposit Account – There is a tax benefit for the investment made in the 5 year post office time deposit.
+National Savings Time Deposit Account – There is a tax benefit for the investment made in the 5-year post office time deposit.
 The investment qualifies for the deduction under Section 80C of The Income Tax Act, 1961.